PostHog/posthog.com/contents/blog/what-motivates-me.md

 ## When we launched - being grateful that anyone cares

-In the early days, we [pivoted many times](story-about-pivots).
-Mostly without any funding.
+In the early days, we [pivoted many times](story-about-pivots), mostly without any funding.
 I spent most of my day trying to get anyone to talk to us about our bad ideas, and building new websites for the latest pivot.
 Tim built entire products every few weeks like it was nothing.
-Our savings were dwindling.
+All while our savings were dwindling.

 The feeling when it started working was magical.